Oodnadatta

 Town facilities include a hotel, caravan park, post office, general stores, police station, hospital, fuel and minor mechanical repairs.
 The old railway station now serves as a museum.
 From the 1880s to the 1930s, Oodnadatta was a base for camel drivers and their animals, which provided cartage when the railway was under construction and along outback tracks before roads were established.

 After the railway line was lifted, Oodnadatta's role changed from that of a government service centre and supply depot for surrounding pastoral properties to a residential freehold town for Aboriginal families who, moving from cattle work, bought empty houses as their railway employee occupants left.

 Origin of name

-The name was said to be derived from the Arrernte word utnadata, meaning "yellow blossom of the mulga".
+Two meanings of the name are recorded.
+One derives from the Aboriginal word utnadata, meaning "yellow blossom of the mulga".
 However, mulga trees do not grow anywhere near the town.
-An alternative explanation is that it derived from coodnadatta or kudnadatta, meaning "dead man's poo": the first two syllables encompass "rotten" or "excreta" and the second two refer to "there".
+The alternative meaning is coodnadatta or kudnadatta, meaning "dead man's poo": the first two syllables encompass "rotten" or "excreta" and the second two refer to "there".